DUI and Prescription Drugs

-Law enforcement agencies in North Florida can make mistakes when administering the urine test.
-Proper urine testing requires the subject be allowed to completely empty the bladder and wait an additional 20 minutes before submitting the sample to be analyzed.
+There are several issues when it comes to urine testing.
+When it comes to measuring the BAC level, it is viewed as the least reliable testing method.
+There is also the concern for human error—law enforcement agencies in North Florida can make mistakes when administering the urine test.
+Proper urine testing requires the subject to be allowed to completely empty the bladder and wait an additional 20 minutes before submitting the sample to be analyzed.

 Because urine tests involve looking at concentrations in water instead of blood, the result can be highly inflated.
 They often are less accurate than DUI blood tests.
 The concentration of alcohol in the urine sample is approximately 1.33 times the concentration of alcohol in the blood sample.
 Furthermore, the presence of drugs in the urine does little to provide information about when the drugs were consumed.

 Often, the results of the urine test are not relevant unless they can show, to a high degree of certainty, that the presence of drugs in the urine sample proves the driver was under the influence of those drugs at the time of driving.
 The presence of drugs in the urine does not mean the driver was impaired at the time he or she was driving or in actual physical control of a vehicle.

 Furthermore, urine testing does not actually measure the presence of drugs, but only certain “metabolites” that would be expected to be present if the subject had injected drugs at some point prior to testing.
 Metabolites are inactive trace chemicals left over after the drug is broken down in the system.
 The most common controlled substances found in the urine include THC and prescription medications.